-You can add up to 10 buttons options, but be aware of the size of the chat box and make sure they all fit in it.
-Otherwise visitors will need to scroll may not see all of them.
+You can add up to 10 buttons options, but be aware of the size of the chatbox and make sure they all fit in it.
+Otherwise, visitors will need to scroll and may not see all options.
 We recommend keeping things simple and only using 2-5 choices for most applications.

 THEN action options include:

 - Transfer to widget : This will transfer the chat to the widget you choose under the Select widget option, and direct it to the team on that widget.
 The chat will be assigned based on your rules for that widget.
-Make sure that widget is configured to be able to received transferred chats from under Settings – Agent settings.
+Make sure that widget is configured to be able to receive chat transfers from under Settings – Agent settings.

 - Route to tag : If routing by tag is enabled, you will be able to route the chat to agents in the current widget who have that tag.
 Bots can also have tags, allowing you to route to a specific secondary bot.